Radiotherapy to your lower tummy (abdomen) or pelvis can affect your fertility and sex life.

 - mood changes or feeling very sad

 Going into an early menopause can be very upsetting.
 It can help to talk over your fears and worries with your partner or a friend.
-Try to talk to the radiotherapy staff too if you are having problems.
+Try to talk to the radiotherapy staff or your specialist nurse if you are having problems.

 Some of the women’s organisations on our general organisations list can also give help and support.

-Dilators are tube shaped objects made of plastic or metal.
+Dilators are smooth tube shaped objects with a rounded end, made of plastic or metal.
 They come in different sizes.
+You start with the smallest size first.

-You usually start using them from 2 to 8 weeks after your radiotherapy ends.
-This varies depending on your radiotherapy centre.
+You usually start using dilators from 2 to 8 weeks after your radiotherapy ends.
+This can vary depending on your radiotherapy centre.